alkem-io/alkemio/README.md

 * Perceptions & agendas
 * ...

-Society needs to be able to more effectively collaborate to address the Challenge we increasingly face.
+Society needs to be able to more effectively collaborate to address the Challenges we increasingly face.

 ## What does Cherrytwist Platform enable?